ShipEngine/connect-website/samples/order-source/README.md

 Define the Metadata needed to display your order source integration in the app in the `src/definitions` directory.
 Implement the methods necessary for the ordersource found in `src/methods`;

+`npm start` will build your project and start up a local server.

+`npm run-script build` will build your project.